Luanjie-Dong/Nus-Rightship-Hackathon-2024/README.md

 - How much GHG emissions can be reduced when electrification is used?
 - What is the variation in electrical load demand during daytime versus nighttime?

+## Technical Skills Utilized

+- **GeoPandas**: For spatial data analysis and manipulation.
+- **Shape Files**: To handle geospatial data.
+- **Pandas**: For data manipulation, cleaning, and analysis.
+---

+## Methodology

+### Baseline GHG Emissions Assessment
+1. **Data Cleaning**: Processed the data to remove inconsistencies and ensure accuracy using Pandas.
+2. **Analysis**: Used GeoPandas , shape files and pandas to analyze spatial data and visualize emission sources and levels.

+### Evaluation of Electrification Impact
+1. **Comparison**: Compared emissions in the electrified scenario versus the current state.
+2. **Load Demand Variation**: Analyzed variations in electrical load demand during daytime and nighttime to understand the operational implications of electrification.

+---